errazudin/centralized-logging/README.md

 **Platform**: Tested on Debian 7 x64 - i386

+**Disclaimer**: do not run this Playbook on a live production system!!
+Use a dedicated instances instead.

 **Prerequisites**: At least 1GB Ram required.
 2GB is better

 **Logging Logic**: Clients => Rsyslog Tcp 514 => logstash2redis => Redis => redis2elasticsearch => Elasticsearch => Kibana